mlc-ai/mlc-llm/docs/get_started/mlc_chat_config.rst

   }

-The next time you run ``mlc_chat_cli``, you will start a chat with Vicuna using a new system prompt.
+The next time you run ``mlc_chat`` CLI, you will start a chat with Vicuna using a new system prompt.

 .. _example_resume_chat_history: